ULTRA-VIPER-156/PalleteMan/README.md

 PalleteMan is a sleek and simple **palette generator** built using **React Native** and **Expo**.
 It creates harmonious 5-color palettes with one tap, and lets you save, copy, and manage your favorite combinations with ease.

-This was my very first React Native project.
-I wanted to build something useful for Android — and since I often spend too much time picking the right colors for my projects, this app was born to make that process easier.

 ---